 The first third of the pages are lined, then there is graph paper with 25 square boxes per one square inch, followed by blank pages in the rustic pattern.
 All the pages have a smooth and high quality finish, not like a typical notebook in which one would write.
 Honestly I wish this notebook included photos of Infinite to make it more related.

 The photobook has 48 pages of the individual member's photoshoots.
-Many of these photos appear to be the same ones (or very similar) to the photobook and photocards from the Destiny album, which is disappointing.
-There are additional photos from these shoots, but they're just too similar.
+Many of these photos appear to be the same ones (or very similar) to the photobook and photocards from the

 There are three photos (refer to images above), however, that clearly weren't from the album shoots, but instead for an upcoming photobook.
 The last two pages are the credits, which are interesting to look at because they list which hotel Infinite stayed at and what car company they used (I'm not being a sasaeng fan, but I'm relating because I use the same chains).